urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 ---

-The underlying graph implementation in graphite uses a [hash table] to implement something like an adjacency hash table
+The underlying graph implementation in graphite uses a [hash table] to implement an adjacency hash table
-This is to eliminate duplicate variations/nodes and have constant time lookups for some , albeit rare, queries.
+This is to eliminate duplicate variations/nodes and have constant time lookups for some, albeit rare, queries.
 The keys in the hash table are SHA256 hashes of  the sequence, a plus symbol, and the offset.
 The hashes also serve as internal outgoing edge representations.